Unit 1: Foundations of Longevity Coaching¶

 Years 2-3, we expand by adding Zone 2 cardio specifically for endurance, progressing your strength training, and optimizing nutrition for muscle preservation and brain health.

-Years 4-5, we're maintaining and fine-tuning so that these behaviors feel automatic; we're preventing decline, not just improving.
+Years 4-5, we're maintaining and fine-tuning so that these behaviors feel automatic, and we’re preventing decline, not just improving.

-And then for the next decades, we adapt as your life changes, but we protect those core capacities that let you stay independent."
+Then, over the next decades, we adapt as your life changes, but we protect those core capacities that let you stay independent.
+You’re building a base you can keep returning to."

 Elena: "I've never thought about it that way.
 It's not about being perfect right now.
 It's about building toward being capable later."

-Coach: "That's it exactly.
-And here's the encouraging part: you're starting at 40, not 60.
-Everything we do now is banking capacity for later.
+Coach: "That’s it exactly.
+And here’s the encouraging part: you’re starting at 40, not 60, so everything we do now is banking capacity for later.
 What feels like the most important first step?"

 Elena: "Honestly?
 Sleep.
 I'm running on 6 hours and I know it's catching up with me."